How To Apply Machine Learning To Demand Forecasting

 So, it is a very good idea to add this information dynamically to your demand forecasting model.

-4. ECONOMIC SITUATION
+5. ECONOMIC SITUATION

 The state of the economy influences businesses and demand forecasting models.
 To put it more bluntly: periods of economic decline are likely to cause lower demand for expensive products, though sales of low-priced goods may go up.
-Therefore, an economic situation as well as trends aren’t external factors and should be considered when building AI models.
+Therefore, an economic situation as well as trends aren’t external factors and should be considered when building artificial intelligence models.

-But for now, we’ll focus on the demand forecasting specifics.
+Now, let’s discuss the practical steps to implementing machine learning for demand or sales forecasting.
 So, before embarking on demand forecasting model development, you should understand the workflow of ML modeling.
-This offers a data-driven roadmap of how to optimize cooperation with software developers.
+What follows offers a data-driven roadmap of how to optimize cooperation with software developers.

 STEP 1.
 BRIEF DATA REVIEW